JuanPabloDiaz/random-quote-generator/README.md

 [random quote generator](https://quote.jpdiaz.dev) is licensed under the MIT License.

-We hope you enjoy using the quote generator!
+I hope you enjoy using the quote generator!

 <!-- OTHER PROJECTS -->